Fire & Safety Studies Diploma

 - Manage human resources in our increasingly diverse society

 - Successfully lead organizational projects

-There are three ways that you can complete year one of the diploma:
+There are three ways that you can complete Year 1 of the diploma:

 - Complete the 30 credit Fire Officer Certificate Program or;